bodobraegger/2fas-handling/README.md

 ## Conversion

 The format conversion script takes one mandatory argument, the input file path.
-The output is again written stdout and can be redirected.
+The output is again written to `stdout` and can be redirected.